napla-dev/wc2022-channel-passes/README.md

 ---

-## Limitations (read this)

-This is an honest proof-of-concept, not a production model:

-- **Gold labels cover Argentina's 7 matches only.** They were produced by manual video review, and the publicly available full-match footage was limited to those games from Fifa+.
-The model's generalisation to other teams' styles is therefore **unvalidated** — the headline CV number should be read as indicative, not definitive.
+## Scope & limitations

+The contribution here is the **method**: a transparent, reproducible way to detect channel passes from event data alone, demonstrated across the full 2022 World Cup.
+The **Stage-1 geometric detector** needs no labels and generalises by construction — it is the robust core.
+Two boundaries are worth stating plainly:

+- **The classifier is validated on one team's matches.** All 116 gold labels come from Argentina's 7 games — the full-match footage I could review (Fifa+).
+  The Stage-2 metrics (AUC ≈ 0.71) should therefore be read as indicative across other teams' styles, not definitive.
-- **Negatives are partly "weak".** Most negatives are candidates the reviewer saw but did not flag as channel passes, rather than independently verified false-positives.
-Treat precision as a lower bound.
+- **Negatives are semi-supervised.** Most negatives are unflagged candidates rather than independently confirmed false-positives, so the reported precision is a conservative **lower bound**, not a ceiling.
-- **Small sample.** 116 gold labels (64 positive).
-More labels — especially from
-  non-Argentina matches — would tighten the model and reduce the fold-to-fold variance.

-The **Stage-1 geometric detector** is the more robust contribution: it is transparent, parameter-light, and reproducible, and on held-out matches it flagged genuine channel receptions with high precision.
-Stage 2 is a promising refinement that more labelled data would sharpen.
+The clear next step — and the reason the active-learning query (`outputs/channel_active_query.csv`) ships with the repo — is labelling non-Argentina matches to bring Stage 2 up to the robustness of Stage 1.

 ---